 COVID-19 Impact Statements (not compulsory)

-PGRs who wish to make their Examiners aware of the impact COVID-19 has had on their research plans and thesis may include an Impact Statement for consideration during the examination process.
+PGRs who wish to make their examiners aware of the impact COVID-19 has had on their research plans and thesis may include an Impact Statement for consideration during the examination process.

 The COVID-19 Impact Statement should be included in the examination and/or resubmission thesis immediately before the title page (it should be removed from the final version of the thesis post-examination).